 Lara Apps and Andrew Gow

-level, the answer is fairly simple: male witches existed, so authors of witchcraft treatises incorporated them in their demonologies.
-Such a conclusion is not very rewarding; however, probing more deeply into the conceptual associations at work in early modern demonology uncovers a complex web that reflects not only ideas about witches but also how learned European men constructed gender.
-Gender and witchcraft: popular knowledge In times and in places where the ‘elaborated concept’ was not the dominant understanding of witchcraft and magic as necessarily a result of
+rewarding; however, probing more deeply into the conceptual associations at work in early modern demonology uncovers a complex web that reflects not only ideas about witches but also how learned European men constructed gender.
+Gender and witchcraft: popular knowledge In times and in places where the ‘elaborated concept’ was not the dominant understanding of witchcraft and magic as necessarily a result of a

 Sabine Doering-Manteuffel and Stephan Bachter